translate/translate/docs/developers/releasing.rst

 Some possible cleanup tasks:

 - Remove any RC builds from the sourceforge download pages (maybe?).
-- Checkin any release notes and such (or maybe do that before tagging).
+- Check any release notes and such (or maybe do that before tagging).
 - Remove your translate-release checkout.
 - Update and fix these release notes.